PHX2600/The-Archive/forum/Code/0061 - Anti-bot measures for phpBB.md

 Posted by **Valveritas** on Fri February 15th, 2008 08:27:47 PM

 I installed a simple mod recently that just adds another confirmation code.
 No bots so far.
-I found [url=http&#58;//www&#46;phpbb&#46;com/community/viewtopic&#46;php?f=1&amp;t=427852:1tab2f4p]a thread of information[/url:1tab2f4p] that pretty much has everything I need to know for defense.
+I found [http&#58;//www&#46;phpbb&#46;com/community/viewtopic&#46;php?f=1&amp;t=427852](a thread of information) that pretty much has everything I need to know for defense.

 It would probably be fun to write a bot though. <!-- s;) --><img src="{SMILIES_PATH}/icon_e_wink.gif" alt=";)" title="Wink" /><!-- s;) -->